Skip to content

 frontend

-A button is the most-clicked thing you ship, so it's worth more than bg-blue-500.
-The good ones look like a physical key — a fill that catches light, a hairline edge, a shadow that says press me.
-Here are two:
+A button is the most-clicked thing you ship, so it deserves more than bg-blue-500.
+The good ones look like a physical key: a fill that catches light, a hairline edge, a shadow that says press me.
+Here are two.

 Hover to lift them, press to sink them.
-Three tricks do the work.
+Three small tricks do the work.

 1. Two gradients in one background

 The fill and the edge are different gradients.
-CSS lets you paint both in one background by clipping each layer to a different box:
+CSS lets you paint both in a single background by clipping each layer to a different box:

 background: